evelinszymanski/instagram-project/README.md

 <p>Instagram page developed as Challenge for DIO's Bootcamp.</p>

-The goal was to replicate one of the Instagram pages, where you can continue with your login.
+The goal was to replicate the home page of Instagram.

 As a project improvement, two other pages were created.
 - By clicking on "Inscreva-se" on the project's homepage, it is possible to access the registration page.